-- Weigh your plant in its cup on the digital balance. - Weigh the cup, then add some water and weigh the cup with water. - Figure out the weight of just the water.
-How can you do that? - Predict the weight of your plant after you have watered it. - Weigh your plant to see how well you predicted.
+- Weigh your plant in its cup on the digital balance. - Weigh the cup, then add some water and weigh the cup with water. - Figure out the mass of just the water.
+How can you do that? - Predict the mass of your plant after you have watered it. - Weigh your plant to see how well you predicted.

-You can use the table below to record your predictions and measurements
+Use the table below to record your measurements and predictions:

-Mass of your plant in its cup: Mass of empty water cup: Mass of cup with water added: Mass of just the water: Your prediction: What will your plant weigh after it is watered?
-Reason for your prediction : Actual measurement: What mass did you measure? same as above systems
+Mass of your plant in its cup:

+Mass of empty cup:

+Mass of cup with water:

+Mass of just the water:

+Your hypothesis: What will your plant weigh after it is watered?

+Reason for your hypothesis:

+Actual mass of your watered plant: